-Using the authorisation granted by the Combined General Meeting of 16 January 2012, the Board of Directors on 23 May 2014 issued 223,000 stock options to employees of the Company, each carrying the right to purchase one ordinary share at a price of €6.14.
-As at 31 December 2015 no option has been subscribed.
+Pursuant to the authorisation granted by the Combined General Meeting of 16 January 2012, on 23 May 2014 the Board of Directors issued 223,000 stock subscription options to employees of the Company, each carrying the right to purchase one ordinary share at a price of €6.14.
+As at 31 December 2016, no options had been subscribed for.

-The main assumptions used to determine the charge resulting from share-based payments were:
+The main assumptions used to calculate the expense resulting from share-based payments were: